fgrng/AWEsomeScoring/README.md

 ## Overview

-AWEsomeScoring is a tool that enables benchmarking and evaluation of text using different AI models.
-It processes text corpora, applies specific prompts to evaluate the texts, and generates standardized outputs for analysis.
+AWEsomeScoring helps educators and researchers evaluate written texts using AI.
+It can process entire text corpora, apply customized evaluation prompts, and generate standardized outputs for analysis and comparison across different AI models.

 ## Features